SimoneErrigo/mini-proxad/README.md

 If the `http_keep_alive` option is not set accordingly to the upstream service, connections will become unrealiable.

-Right now the only the body is counted in history limitations when in HTTP mode.
+When in `http_enabled` mode, only the body bytes are counted for history size limitations.